College in High School

 - The courses enforce prerequisite coursework requirements identical to those enforced for the courses when students are not enrolled for college credit.

 Only students who are taking classes for college credit should complete the registration form.
 A parent's signature is required on the form.
 Submit registration form with a check to the teacher who is teaching the course.
 Checks should be made payable to Duquesne University.
-The costs are:
+Tuition for the 2021-2022 academic year is $342 for a three-credit course.

 Registrations for courses completed in the spring are due March 1.
 Registration in these classes is a binding contract between the University and the student.
 Students will receive final grades, which will result in an official Duquesne University transcript.
 If a student does not complete the course, a withdrawal grade ("W") will be issued.
 Course fees will be assessed and payment will be due regardless of a student's completion of the course.
 Payment in full must accompany the registration form, and no refunds will be issued.